 Installation and Removal of USB ASIO driver under Windows

-Our Waveterminal U2A, Waveterminal U24, GIGAPort AG, GIGAPort DG and MAYA44 USB are shipping with a special USB ASIO driver.
+Our older products Waveterminal U2A, Waveterminal U24, GIGAPort AG, GIGAPort DG and MAYA44 USB are shipping with a special USB ASIO driver.
 This driver ensures compatibility with ASIO compatible audio applications and replaces the standard USB Audio driver.
 This driver has been developed for professional audio applications where low CPU load, stability and low latency values are required.
 ASIO is usually a basic requirement for most higher level audio applications.
 This is not the case for most traditional consumer audio applications however.
 For example, software used for DVD playback or more simple DJ applications often work better with the standard USB audio drivers that are included in Windows.
 This means that you can use the audio interface either with the USB ASIO driver installed or alternatively without installing any driver from us and just use the Windows default driver.
 As this depends on the audio applications you are using, it might be required to install or uninstall the USB ASIO driver to switch between the two driver options.

 Usage without USB ASIO driver